 If you’re willing to hands-on macOS Mojave and give it a try before you really install on your Mac, here’s how to do that with a quick set up Mojave on a virtual machine.
+Here is How to Install macOS Mojave on Parallels Desktop.

 So, what’s better idea than installing on a virtual machine aside from your operating system.
 This is probably a mature idea to get around with installing Mojave on a virtual machine (VM) before you actually go through it on your real Mac.
 The best part is, whether you get failed with installation or not properly work with things, you’ll always have the option to rollback to re-installation or deleting the virtual machine without affecting your OS.
 Parallels make it handy and quick with installing on a virtual machine that is entirely painless without hassle.
 So, let’s get started.